OUR TEAM

 Marlisa Garcia

-Marlisa Garcia is TOAR’s social media volunteer and a passionate advocate for animals in need.
+Marlisa Garcia is a passionate advocate for animals in need.
 Born and raised in Brewster, she’s proud to support the community she calls home through her work with TOAR.
 Her love for animals and desire to make a difference led her into the animal welfare space, where she now combines her marketing skills with her passion to help promote TOAR’s mission and services.
 When she’s not creating content or brainstorming ways to connect with the community, she’s hanging out with her beloved dogs, Pip and Rico—who pretty much run the show at home.